-What I have been speaking about, covers hotels but increasingly, especially in new developments, you encounter the concept of branded real estate, that is residential.
-You come across hundreds of developments around the world where people are building apartments in a mixed development that includes a hotel.
+What I have been speaking about covers hotels but increasingly, especially in new developments, we encounter the concept of branded real estate, that is residential.
+We come across hundreds of developments around the world where people are building apartments in a mixed development that includes a hotel.

 The reason why that is done is twofold:

-1. The hotel brings the brand and name and so it is logical that that brand and its standards extend to the residential part.
+1. The hotel brings the brand and name.
+It is logical that that brand and its standards extend to the residential part.
 One who is buying a Corinthia apartment, automatically assumes that the product is as good as the Corinthia Hotel.
 This obviously helps in the marketing.

-2. But there is also servicing, whereby a hotel component within a residential development provides a platform for cost-effective service for oversight, security, and management not only of the development itself but also service in the use thereof.
+2. There is also servicing, whereby a hotel component within a residential development provides a platform for cost-effective service for oversight, security, and management not only of the development itself but also service in the use thereof.

-In London – just to give an example- those living in our apartments would be like living in a hotel.
-They can pick up the phone, call for housekeeping or room service or a concierge, as opposed to someone living in an apartment next door who does not enjoy such service.
+In London – just to give an example – those living in the Corinthia apartments we have sold are living as if they were in the hotel next door.
+They can pick up the phone, call for housekeeping or room service or speak to the concierge, as opposed to someone living in an apartment who does not enjoy such service.
 That is the added value.